 In Configuration Manager, a management point is a site system role which provides policy and service location information for clients, and it also receives configuration data from clients.
 Take a look at this useful guide that shows how to install management point in SCCM.

 When you encounter issues with the MP role in ConfigMgr, the best solution is to uninstall the management point role and install it back.
 This process is also known as “repairing the management point.”
 However, during the installation or uninstallation of MP role in SCCM, you may encounter error code 1603.

-We recently switched Configuration Manager from HTTPS to HTTP.
-Let me tell you this was not a good experience.
-Guess what, the management point started throwing lot of errors.
-After hours of troubleshooting, I finally decided to uninstall management point role & planned to install it back.
-But then I noticed SCCM management point uninstall error 1603.
+The organization where I work recently switched Configuration Manager from HTTPS to HTTP.
+Let me tell you, this was not a good experience.
+After the protocol switch, the management point started reporting a lot of errors.
+After hours of troubleshooting, I finally decided to uninstall management point role and planned to install it back.
+However, I discovered SCCM management point uninstall error 1603.

-If you encounter error 1603 when you install or uninstall SCCM management point, you must first examine the management point log files.
-The two log files that you need to examine are:-
+If you get error 1603 when installing or uninstalling the SCCM management point role, you should first review the management point log files.
+The two important log files that you need to examine are:

-It is very important that the client agent has to be removed completely.
-Sometimes the client agent doesn’t get uninstalled properly leaving it’s components in WMI that further prevents the MP install or uninstall.
-In addition to the client agent uninstall command, you can run the below PowerShell command on the server to remove all the left over traces of CCM in WMI.
+It is important that the client agent has to be removed completely from the server before you install or uninstall MP role.
+In some cases, the client agent doesn’t get uninstalled properly leaving its components in WMI that further prevents the MP install or uninstall.
+You can run the below PowerShell command on the server to remove all the leftover traces of CCM in WMI.

 Get-WMIObject -namespace "root" -query "SELECT * FROM __Namespace where name = 'ccm'" | remove-wmiobject